stan-dev/stanc3/README.md

     The MIR uses the same two-level types idea to add metadata, notably expression types and autodiff levels as well as locations on many things.
 The MIR is used as the output data type from the frontend and the input for dataflow analysis, optimization (which also outputs MIR), and code generation.

-Besides these two, there is also a minimal representation of C++ used in code generation found in `src/stan_math_backend/Cpp.ml`.
+3. `src/stan_math_backend/Cpp.ml` defines a minimal representation of C++ used in code generation.

     This is intentionally simpler than both the above structures and than a true C++ AST and is tailored pretty specifically to the C++ generated in our model class.

 ## Design goals
 * **Multiple phases** - each with human-readable intermediate representations for easy debugging and optimization design.